christianvoigt/argdown/docs/guide/configuration-with-config-files.md

 };
 ```

-Instead of putting the settings directly into the module exports you can also export a config object containing the settings (in this example we are using ES6 Javascript syntax, so make sure it is supported):
+Instead of putting the settings directly into the module exports, you can also export a config object containing the settings (in this example we are using ES6 Javascript syntax, so make sure it is supported):

 ```javascript
 module.exports = {